DSpace-Labs/DSpace-Docker-Images/documentation/run.DSpace7Entities.md

 - [http://localhost:3000](http://localhost:3000)

 ### Ingest the Entities Test Dataset and Start DSpace 7 (Server Setup)

+_These instructions describe how to run DSpace in Docker on a remote server or cloud server.
+This option is most suitable for sharing a DSpace instance with your colleagues._

 Edit [Angular environment.dev.js](../add-ons/angular-tools/environment.dev.js) on your server.
 Replace __locahost__ with your server's hostname.